DarkGloves/MBot-Utility/resources/printable_tracks/README.md

 ## 🧾 Credits
 These tracks have been downloaded from <a href="https://www.parallax.com/package/printable-tracks-for-line-following/" target="_blank">Parallax</a>.
-They've been modified, making the line thicker and painting it completly black black.
+They've been modified, making the line thicker and painting it completly black.